 Source IBM Db2 with Native LUW #

-The user should have read access on all the databases, schemas, and tables to be replicated.
+Read access on all the databases, schemas, and tables that the user wants to replicate.

 Users need these permissions only once at the start of a fresh replication.

 For CDC replication, you must create the heartbeat table on the source database with the following DDL:

 CREATE TABLE "tpch"."replicate_io_cdc_heartbeat"("timestamp" BIGINT NOT NULL, CONSTRAINT "cdc_heartbeat_id_default_default" PRIMARY KEY("timestamp"))

 If you want CDC-based replication from the source Db2 server, follow these steps:

 For each table that you want to replicate, run the following command: